 The time spent in addiction treatment is important.
-Quite a few centers offer a 28-day program; this time frame will not serve most participants’ needs.
+Quite a few centres offer a 28-day program; this time frame will not serve most participants’ needs.
 A stay of 28 days is not enough time to overcome a substance abuse problem.
 However, you will find that 28 days is what most insurance policies will cover.
-Many of the public addiction recovery centers and some private drug rehabs offer this model of approach.
+Many of the public addiction recovery centres and some private drug rehabs offer this model of approach.
 A long-term program that provides 45-60 or a 90-day treatment or more is decidedly better—giving enough time for the person to adapt to their new life.

 Find out what kind of results the facility expects from the individuals finishing their program?

 Medication-assisted therapy is not a new idea in addiction treatment.
 This model began down around the time of the U.S. civil war.
-It is based on the idea that the person has relapsed to often and need substitution.
+It is based on the idea that the person has relapsed too often and needs substitution.
 Their approach uses drugs, but the drugs are considered medication and are legal and monitored.
-The principal is that legal drugs will assist recovery and make it easier and long-lasting for the individual.
+The principle is that legal drugs will assist recovery and make it easier and long-lasting for the individual.
 The outcome of this method is essentially trading one substance for another.
 A program that offers total sobriety will only condone medication-assisted treatment programs during the withdrawal phase.
 This is standard practice during the detox phase of any program, especially the withdrawal of specific drugs or heavy alcohol abuse.
 One should not confuse a medical detox with Medication-Assisted Therapy.
 Medical detox should only last a week or so in a supervised setting.
 If the use of drugs goes past this point, you may want to look for another facility if you desire to be totally drug-free.

 You may find this question to be more important than you realize.
-You want the treatment center you are considering having a plan for people coming off of drugs and alcohol.
-Rarely, but still can be found, some centers that make their clients quit cold turkey.
+You want the treatment centre you are considering having a plan for people coming off of drugs and alcohol.
+Rarely, but still can be found, some facilities that make their clients quit cold turkey.
 Uncomfortable, to say the least, and a potentially dangerous process to undertake.
 While there will always be some discomfort, the use of medication requires close medical supervision.
 The better programs will also include vitamin therapy during this phase of recovery.
 Make sure you ask about the facility’s detox protocol and whether a medical detox is necessary and available?

 Find out what the overall program schedule will include for rehab.

 You want to have an idea of what your loved one is to expect during recovery.
 The program should have some daily scheduled activities.
 There should be some form of structure.
 This is vital to living a drug-free lifestyle; many substance misusers have lost control of structured living.
 So, having a program that lets the person go through a daily routine will bring about more confidence.
-Now it’s quite sure that the program counselor will not go into details about the schedule, but at least you know your relative or friend will be given daily directions and not left to wander.
+Now it’s quite sure that the program counsellor will not go into details about the schedule, but at least you know your relative or friend will be given daily directions and not left to wander.

 A lot can be said about a facility by how the clients are fed.
 The addiction facility should have tasty meals, but the focus should be on healthy balanced meals conducive to healing the body.
-Daily noodles, sweet sugary filled deserts will only harm recovery.
+Daily noodles, sweet sugary-filled deserts will only harm recovery.
 Ask about whether the client will have access to fruits, vegetables, and quality proteins, including nutritional supplements.
 Some drug rehabs will have vitamins available; others will permit the client to bring their own.
 In any case, the vital point to have is proper food intake to build up the body’s reserve.
 It would help if you also let them know of any special food needs or allergies.
 Drugs and alcohol abuse will often cause physical problems, so proper nutrition is vital to rebuilding the body.

 Addiction is a multi-faceted crisis.
-Abuse of mind-altering substances bring destruction and reaches into just about every area of a person’s life.
+Abuse of mind-altering substances brings destruction and reaches into just about every area of a person’s life.
 A good program will offer services that will address a variety of underlying issues.
 These can include but are not limited to excessive eating, anxieties, trauma, OCD, and similar things.
 You should find out if the facility has certified professionals in these fields.

 Recovery often requires certain life skills, ask if those are offered?

 Life Skills are tools that assist the recovering addict when released from treatment, learned to help deal with daily affairs.
-Proper treatment programs will do their best to give their clients needed preparation for their life of recovery.
-Be sure to ask the intake counselor if their drug rehab center offers life skills.
+Proper treatment programs will do their best to give their clients the needed preparation for their life of recovery.
+Be sure to ask the intake counsellor if their drug rehab centre offers life skills.
 If this is the case, what do they dispense?
 It can include getting finances in order, choosing sober friends, dealing with relationships, or finding and holding a job.
 Or any other issue that should be addressed so the person has self-confidence and can move forward in life.

 You should inform yourself of the facility’s philosophy or belief about addiction.